quarkslab/libleeloo/README.md

 be used directly in any C++ program or through the Python bindings.

 One common usage of this library is to aggregate and randomize IPv4 ranges, which can be found in large-scale IP scanners.
-See the Example section for more informations.
+See the Examples section for more information.

 Compilation
 -----------